MaxPleaner/job_tracker_cli/README.md

 ## Usage

+### Note some of these might be out date, look at app.rb

 To call a method from the console, enter the method's name.

 If a method takes arguments, append them to the method call without quotes